EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 	})(Echo.jQuery);

-We called the Echo.App.manifest function and passed the name of the application as an argument.
+We called the Echo.App.definition function and passed the name of the application as an argument.
 We checked whether the application was already initialized or not, to avoid multiple application re-definitions in case the application script was included into the page source several times.
-After that we passed the manifest generated into the Echo.App.create function to generate the application JS class out of the static manifest declaration.
+After that we passed the definition generated into the Echo.App.create function to generate the application JS class out of the static definition declaration.

 At that point we can consider the application skeleton ready and start adding the business logic into it.